bluz71/bluz71.github.io/_posts/2019-10-16-lsp-in-vim-with-the-lsc-plugin.md

 using the [LSC](https://github.com/natebosch/vim-lsc) plugin.

-Note, my choices may not necessarily suit you, but they do offer a starting point for users wishing to use LSP-based code completion and other advanced language-aware actions in Vim.
+Note, my choices may not necessarily suit you, but they do offer a starting point for users wishing to use LSP-based code completion, and other advanced language-aware actions, in Vim.

-Feel free to refer to my [dotfiles](https://github.com/bluz71/dotfiles) to view my LSP configuration.
+Feel free to refer to my [dotfiles](https://github.com/bluz71/dotfiles) to view my particular LSP configuration.

 Prerequisites
 -------------